 6.4.
 Additional Devices.
 Any additional Equipment, including any accessory items, ordered by Customer after Customers’ initial purchase of Equipment hereunder may be subject to an incremental increase in Fees.
 In the event Customer orders additional Equipment under the VaaS Program within the ninety (90) days immediately following its initial purchase, such Equipment will be included in and subject to the Initial Commitment Term.
 Any additional Equipment purchased under the VaaS Program subsequent to such ninety (90) day period, will commence an additional subscription term commitment for such Equipment of five (5) years (a “Subsequent Commitment Term”) with respect to the monthly Fee associated with such additional Equipment.
 For purposes of this Addendum, the Initial Commitment Term and each Subsequent Commitment Term are each also referred to herein as a “Commitment Term”.

 6.5.
 Included Subscription Software.

 6.5.2.
 CommandCentral.
-For each Body Camera, in-car system or integrated system purchased, Customer will receive one user license for Motorola CommandCentral, which provides access to CC Community, CC Capture, CC Vault and CC Records.
+If specified and included in the Ordering Documents, for each applicable Body Camera,, in-car system or integrated system purchased, in those cases, Customer will receive one user license for Motorola CommandCentral, which provides access to CC Community, CC Capture, CC Vault and CC Records.
 If the Customer requires additional licenses to CommandCentral they must be purchased for an additional fee.